-In Year 11 the theory will review working with polymer manufacture and sustainability.
+In Year 10 the projects focus mainly on working with polymers to develop their understanding of manufacture and sustainability.
 Students will also learn about wider design principles and the effect of design on users and the world we live in.
-They will then develop a deeper knowledge and understanding of other the other specific materials listed above and related techniques and processes, in order to construct their working prototype and achieve functioning design solution.
+They will then develop a deeper knowledge and understanding of other the other specific materials listed above and related techniques and processes, in order to construct working prototypes and achieve functioning design solutions; through the study of existing design solutions.

-Student groups Mixed ability
+Mixed ability

-Every half term student's books will be marked in line with the New GCSE curriculum standards.
+Every half term students' books will be marked in line with the New GSCE curriculum standards.
 Students will be given individual targets that they will be expected to meet in the following half term.
 These will be written on their EMB Tracking sheets in their books.